frederic-perez/AmE-dictionary/data/dictionary.md

 __train__ _v_ __5__ To point or direct (a gun or camera, for example) at something. _Syn_ aim
 __trainee__ _n_ :two::pencil2: (trainees) One who is being trained. :es: aprendiz
 __training wheels__ _n_
-__traipse__ _v_ :two: Walk or tramp about. _Syn_ shlep _I spent the holiday exploring the countryside, traipsing from town to town with just a knapsack of supplies on my back._
+__traipse__ _v_ :three: Walk or tramp about. _Syn_ shlep _I spent the holiday exploring the countryside, traipsing from town to town with just a knapsack of supplies on my back._
 __traipsing__
 __traitorous__
 __tramp__ _adj_